 With boarding students leaving the care, comfort, and guidance that their home life provides, it is imperative that a structured boarding program be in place.
 At Pickering College, the Boarding Program is designed to provide a high level of support to our students in order to create a dynamic and respectful community within our residences.
 It also inspires a passion for learning by engaging students in a number of activities and outings, and through weekly curricular sessions on a wide range of topics chosen to ensure our students’ success now and in their future.

-The curriculum addresses students’ needs based on their age, stage of development, gender and cultural background.
-Our international students are taught Canadian cultural norms and expectations and are encouraged to share with our Day students information about their country, culture and traditions.
+Among the best boarding high schools in Canada, Pickering College's boarding curriculum addresses students’ needs based on their age, stage of development, gender and cultural background.
+Our international students are taught Canadian cultural norms and expectations and are encouraged to share with our day students information about their country, culture and traditions.

 Each dormitory has a Head Proctor who has been chosen by the students and who helps facilitate boarding activities.

 The Boarding Program is comprehensive and attempts to offer opportunities to all interest groups.
 There are activities that run each evening and Pickering College has a very extensive weekend activity program.
 There is no loss for things to do for those willing to get involved and participate.
 Day students are always welcome to participate in these activities with their boarding friends.

 Each student at Pickering College is a member of a “boarding family” of approximately 10-15 students, headed up by one of our boarding members.
 Each boarding family, including the boarding staff, live together in Firth House (girls’ residence) or New House (boys’ residence).